1j01/jspaint/README.md

 I've started work on a desktop app, built with [Electron][] and [Electron Forge][].

-There are no releases yet, but the groundwork has been laid, and several features implemented.
+There are no releases yet, but much of the groundwork has been laid, and several features implemented.

+Why did I do this.
+I hate electron apps.
+They're so slow and bulky...

-If you want to help out, see Development Setup below, and comment on [this issue](https://github.com/1j01/jspaint/issues/2) to show your interest.
+If you're interested, comment on [this issue](https://github.com/1j01/jspaint/issues/2).

 [Electron]: https://electronjs.org/
 [Electron Forge]: https://electronforge.io/